 To avoid damaging the flooring, the room's edges and walls’ bottoms, Floor Sanders in TX must use the proper equipment.
-A large sander, a small sander, a polisher, an orbital sander, a belt sander, an edger, adequate extension cords, sandpaper with different grains, a shop vacuum, a mop, the chosen stain, the appropriate finishing product, brushes and rollers, and clothes, a mask, gloves, closed-toed shoes, a mask, gloves,
+A large sander, a small sander, a polisher, an orbital sander, a belt sander, an edger, adequate extension cords, sandpaper with different grains, a shop vacuum, a mop, the chosen stain, the appropriate finishing product, brushes and rollers, closed-toed shoes,

 The quantity of time you spend sanding the floor depends on its condition.
 The amount of work required is influenced by several factors, including the thickness of the varnish, the type of wood, the age of the floor, and any damage it may have experienced.
 Sanding a prefinished floor, for example, necessitates extra effort because the protective layer installed at the factory must be removed.
 In general, you can start sanding with a big sander in the majority of the room, leaving a 5 to 6-inch blank space along the walls.
 Coarser sandpaper might be used for the initial sanding.
 Always sand in the parallel of the grain of the wood, Sanding Hardwood Floors Dallas explains.